 - Tap once to capitalize the next letter you type.
-Tap twice for all caps. - Tap to access the keyboard's Settings menu. - Tap to enter a space. - Tap to create a new line in the message field. - Tap to delete the previous character.
+Tap twice for all caps. - Tap to enter text with your voice.
+Touch and hold to access the Clip Tray and the keyboard settings. - Tap to enter a space. - Tap to create a new line in the message field. - Tap to delete the previous character.